Things to consider before approaching a member of staff

 Are there any formal academic requirements to participate in UROP?

 Individual opportunities (including any that appear on these webpages) may give an indication of the types of practical and educational experiences which a supervisor is looking for.
-However, it is often simply a student’s innate enthusiasm for research and motivation to knuckle down and work hard that a supervisor needs to observe when discussing an opportunity.
+However, it is often simply a student’s innate enthusiasm for research and motivation to knuckle down and work hard (to show signs of being able to work independently) that a supervisor needs to observe when discussing an opportunity.

 Individual academic staff may prefer from their own experience of undergraduate research to host a student at particular level in their education.
 Therefore, a Year 1 student may need to be more persuasive than a student further into their degree programme.